agrathwohl/ultra/_pages/about.md

 ## Andrew Grathwohl

 > Welcome to my homepage.
 Here, from time to time I will post things I am working on, thoughts I am having, and ideas I am looking to develop further.
 I endeavor for Grathwohl.me to uphold three basic design traits: fast load times, simple navigation, and end-user privacy.
-If I have failed to uphold these in any way and you want to tell me about it I welcome you to [drop me a line](mailto:andrew@grathwohl.me).
+If I have failed to uphold these in any way and you want to tell me about it I welcome you to [drop me a line](mailto:andrew@grathwohl.me) or [send me a PR](https://github.com/agrathwohl/ultra).

 I am a multimedia technologist from Brooklyn, NY interested in using [free software](https://www.gnu.org/philosophy/free-sw.en.html) to solve hard problems for digital creatives and content distributors.